pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/README.md

-### EV_isolation_techniques_comparative_glycomic_analysis
-This repository contains a small set of Python and R scripts for processing mass spectrometry data to identify EV-related peptides isolated through ExoGAG, IP-CD9, SEC and UC.

-## Please go through the README files (one per folder) for a more comprehensive description of the features of this repository.
+## Please go through the README files for a more comprehensive description of the features of this repository.

+### Glycosylation Analysis in Extracellular Vesicles
+This repository contains the code and data used for the detection and analysis of glycosylations in extracellular vesiclen (EV) proteins and peptides, as supplementary material for the publication:

+[Publication Title] (Authors, Journal, Year)
+--doi--

+#### Description
+This project analyzes the performance of different EV isolation techniques (ExoGAG, IP CD9, SEC, UC) for detecting glycosylated proteins and peptides.
+The analysis focuses on identifying:

+- The total number of proteins and peptides detected by each technique
+- Proteins and peptides present in the Vesiclepedia database
+- Proteins and peptides with specific glycosylations

+The results include statistical analyses (Kruskal-Wallis and Dunn's tests) and visualizations (boxplots and pie charts) that allow comparing the performance of the different techniques.